Detailed Insight Into Travel Activity Patterns

 DB4IoT Transportation Data for GHG Reporting from Moonshadow provides detailed insight into the travel activity patterns in cities, metro areas and counties and can be used by consultants and local governments to gain a deeper understanding of when and where transportation is generating the most emissions.

 DB4IoT Transportation Data for GHG Reporting delivers maps and spreadsheets that can be included in Community GHG Inventory Reports, Climate Action Plans and Transportation Plans that consultants prepare for cities, counties, MPOs and DOTs or can be used by local governments themselves to support new policies and plans.
-Moonshadow uses connected-vehicle data from millions of actual completed trips to generate DB4IoT Transportation Data for GHG Reporting.
+Moonshadow uses connected-vehicle data from millions of actual completed trips and/or Location Based Service Data from smart phone apps to generate DB4IoT Transportation Data for GHG Reporting.

 More Evidence-Based Information